cheerfulstoic/ecto_watch/README.md

 A label is required for two reasons:

- * When handling the message it makes it clear that the message isn't for general updates but is for specific columns
+ * When handling the message it makes it clear that the message isn't for general schema updates but is for specific columns
- * The same schema can be watched for different columns, so the label is used to differentiate between them.
+ * The same schema can be watched for different sets of columns, so the label is used to differentiate between them.

 You can also use labels in general without tracking specific columns: